 Lentry® Lights are portable jobsite / worksite / emergency scene lights which include at least one very-bright light attached to at least one telescopic pole.
 The poles (or masts) are adjustable and lock in any position between fully extended and fully retracted positions.

 Lentry Light Towers are available in three heights.
 The difference between them is the length of the pole to which each light head is attached.

 With legs and poles fully extended…

-- Standard height models (model numbers with an “S” near the end) stand 3.5 to 4.5 feet tall.
+- Standard height models (model numbers with an “S” at or near the end) stand 3.5 to 4.5 feet tall.
 They are short but useful.
 Standard height models are popular in fire/rescue because they are the most compact, easily stowed without separating the light, and the most rapid to deploy.
 Shop standard height models.

 - Hi-Lite height models (models ending in “H”) stand 13 feet tall when fully extended.
 They are intended for specialty applications requiring elevation specifically greater than 9 feet, for example flagger lighting meeting Oregon DOT guidelines.
 Even retracted, Hi-Lites are over 6 feet tall (as shown in the photo of James with “headless” models), so they are not as convenient or as easy to use as other heights.
 Shop Hi-Lite height models.

 Raising the light away from the ground is important for most applications.
 The higher the light, the larger the light footprint and the less likely to cause glare.
 Whether lighting flaggers, illuminating a job site safely, seeing far off into the distance, shining down a hill, or shining over a barrier, even a little elevation is helpful.